 Naruto put down the last of the boxes on his cold floor with a loud sigh.
 His clock read 3:10 and he ached all over, the headache blooming into an all-out migraine.
 He dug out a jacket and curled up into the threadbare sheet he managed to steal downstairs.
 Chills wracked his thin frame as he coughed into his stiff hands.

 It was the first day of school tomorrow and he'll be damned if he messes up.
-It was supposed to be his new beginning.
+It was supposed to be his shot at a new beginning.
 Things were supposed to be different.
+They had to be.